ethersphere/SWIPs/SWIPs/swip-20.md

 ## Specification

 This section describes how stakes should be created, modified, computed, and withdrawn.
-As a first step, we need to determine the *committed stake* of the user.
-This is set by user action, based on the following procedure:
+Since this is orchestrated by the [**Staking Contract**](https://github.com/ethersphere/storage-incentives/blob/master/src/Staking.sol), implementing this SWIP consists of predominantly changes to this smart contract.

+### Concepts

 ### The stake endpoint

-1. The contract accepts an extra argument, `committedStake`, which sets the committed stake.
+1. The Staking contract accepts an extra argument, `committedStake`, which sets the committed stake.
 2. The contract asks the price oracle for the unit price of storage -- denoted here as `unitPrice`.
 3. The contract then adds the amount sent with the transaction to the stake entry for the address of `txorigin`.
 This sum can be referred to as the *potential stake balance*, denoted as `potentialStakeBalance`.